 The thing that is disentangling in us is from the things which are stopping us to attain freedom or the feeling free, as the prime and ultimate goal of yoga is to pave the way to and attain moksha which means freedom or liberation.

 So how does one can attain this moksha or freedom through yoga?
 Does it mean that a person needs to spend a lot of fortune to attain it?
 Can one achieve it by simply touching the toes?
 Well, this is not the case.

-As per Yoga Sutras of Patanjali, there is the eight-fold path which leads to freedom as known as “Ashtanga Yoga” System or popularly called 8 Limbs of Yoga.
+As per Yoga Sutras of Patanjali, there is an eight-fold path that leads to freedom as known as “Ashtanga Yoga” System or popularly called 8 Limbs of Yoga.
 The word “ashta” means eight in Sanskrit while “anga” means “limb”.

 Now, we will discuss these Eight limbs of yoga in detail to provide you with a holistic picture of these limbs and their characteristics.
 Each one has a different meaning in the life and practice of each makes the person more healthy and spiritually connected to the one.
 So, here they are”